Date: 21 October 2016. All's Well aboard Seaweed.

 having fun, going out regularly, anchoring and basically enjoying

 life.
-I've been testing systems (don't ask about the fan belt issue,
+I have been testing systems (please do not ask about the fan belt issue,

 yet!) and finding room for improvement.
 Sigh.